 Section 4(f) properties are publicly owned lands of parks, recreation areas, or wildlife and waterfowl refuges.
 Historic properties listed in or eligible for listing in the National Register of Historic Places also qualify for protections under Section 4(f).
-A project that uses Section 4(f) properties may not be approved unless there are no prudent or feasible alternatives and the project includes all possible planning to minimize harm to such properties.
+A project that uses Section 4(f) properties may not be approved unless there are no prudent or feasible alternatives and the project includes all possible planning to minimize harm to such properties, or the use of the property would result in a de minimis impact on the property.

-There are 170 Section 4(f) resources in the RSAs for recreational and cultural resources: 143 parks, recreational facilities, open-space resources, and school district play areas, and 27 historical resources.
+There are 174 Section 4(f) resources in the RSAs for recreational and cultural resources: 147 parks and recreational facilities and 27 historic resources.

-Alternative A and Alternative B (Viaduct to I-880) would result in the use of two Section 4(f) resources, while Alternative B (Viaduct to Scott Boulevard) would use three Section 4(f) recreational resources.
+Alternative A and Alternative B (Viaduct to I-880) would result in the use of two Section 4(f) park resources, while Alternative B (Viaduct to Scott Boulevard) would use three Section 4(f) recreational resources.
 Of the 27 NRHP-listed or -eligible historic properties in the RSA, Alternative A would use 1 historic property and Alternative B would use 2 historic properties.

 The Authority is continuing coordination, as appropriate, with the State Historic Preservation Officer.
-During final design, additional measures to minimize harm may be agreed on to further reduce potential impacts on Section 4(f) properties.
 For additional information, see Chapter 4, Section 4(f) and Section 6(f) Evaluations.